 - Calling 423-626-5242.

-[This should be the number on campus to which students and staff should report a crime.] - Completing the Sandra Academy of Salon Services, Inc. Campus Crime Log and submitting to the Sandra Clark, President. - Stopping by the Financial Aid office.
+- Completing the Sandra Academy of Salon Services Campus Crime Log and submitting to Sandra Clark, President.

+- Stopping by the Financial Aid office.

 If you have any doubts about whether to report something that has occurred, report it.
-Victims of, or witnesses to, crimes may disclose them on a voluntary, confidential basis to Sandra Clark, President, which can then determine whether the event constitutes a crime that has to be collected and statistically reported.
-Your cooperation in timely reporting assists to Sandra Academy of Salon Services, Inc. in issuing equally timely warnings to the campus community.
+Victims of, or witnesses to, crimes may disclose them on a voluntary, confidential basis to Sandra Clark, President, which can then determine whether the event constitutes a crime that must be collected and statistically reported.
+Your cooperation in timely reporting assists to Sandra Academy of Salon Services in issuing equally timely warnings to the campus community.
 All crimes must be reported immediately.